aaronbloomfield/pdr/uva/syllabus.md

 - 30%: Two midterm exams
 - 25%: Final exam

-I expect that grades will follow the standard decade curve: 90 and above is an A of some sort (A-, A, or A+), 80 and above is some sort of a B, etc.  **Note:** I reserve the right to modify the weighting (changing the curve, adding pop quizzes, etc.), especially if attendance drops off significantly.
+We expect that grades will follow the standard decade curve: 90 and above is an A of some sort (A-, A, or A+), 80 and above is some sort of a B, etc.  **Note:** We reserve the right to modify the weighting (changing the curve, adding pop quizzes, etc.), especially if attendance drops off significantly.
 If this does happen, it will be clearly announced in lecture.

 **Development Environment:** In this class, you may NOT use Microsoft Visual Studio, any other Microsoft Windows-based development environment, or any IDE (Integrated Development Environment), for any reason.
 This includes, among others, Eclipse, Netbeans, Xcode, Geany, Visual Studio, and Atom.
 This applies to program development -- obviously, you can use MS Office to edit text documents.
 The purpose behind this rule is to introduce you to the Unix environment -- thus, all course work in this class is to be done in a Unix environment (Solaris, Linux, FreeBSD, Cygwin, etc.).
 We will discuss how to access and/or install these environments in the beginning of the course. **In order to take this course, you agree to sign an honor pledge that states that you will NOT use a Microsoft Windows-based development environment or IDE for any course work.**